 I would love to help you select the right color the first time.
-I have earned a “Master Color Consultant” certification.
-I will bring color samples that we can look at in your home, with your lighting and fixtures.
+With a “Master Color Consultant” certification, I will bring color samples that we can look at in your home, with your lighting and fixtures.

 3. Rearrange Furniture: Arrange furniture to highlight the home’s best features, like a cozy seating area by the fireplace.
 Use a beautiful view or key feature as the focal point.

 4. Depersonalize: Pack away family photos and personal items to help buyers envision their own belongings in the space.
 Personal items can be distracting and may remind buyers that they are in someone else’s home.